 (1) Are the remaining tiles all from the same batch?
 Tiles that are from different batches may have colour variations and this can be disastrous for your end result with mismatched tiles ruining your final look.

 (2) Are there enough tiles in stock so that you order some extras for future repairs, breakage, and wastage?
 If there is not enough surplus, you run the risk of not having enough tiles to complete your job if something unforeseen happens such as excessive breakages.
 Buyer beware!

 Tiling is very unforgiving if you get it wrong.
-A rookie mistake to watch out for, is mismatching of tile sizes.
+A rookie mistake to watch out for is the mismatching of tile sizes.

 The end result will look uneven, and this is very difficult to remedy without pulling the entire lot up!

 Large tiles have the benefit of fewer joints and a nice clean look.
 They can, however, introduce some problems.
 Sometimes they can be supplied with deflections or slight bends in individual tiles.

 Suppliers are quick to put a disclaimer across this sort of defect, and you can be forced to work with the product.
 One problem that this can cause is known as lippage.
 That is the tile is slightly raised or turned up at the edge.
 These tiles can be very difficult to lay, and may also incur extra costs from the Tiler as a result.